Advertising in video games: Advergames

-Video games that are expressly commissioned to promote a product or service are referred to as "advergames", a portmanteau of "advertising" and "gaming".
+Video games that are expressly commissioned to promote a product or service are referred to as "advergames", a portmanteau of "advertising" and "game".
 This term was coined in January 2000 by Anthony Giallourakis and later mentioned by Wired's "Jargon Watch" column in 2001.
 Advergames have been developed for different platforms including company websites, gaming consoles, and more recently, mobile applications and social media platforms.
 With the growth of the Internet, advergames have proliferated, often becoming the most visited aspect of brand websites and becoming an integrated part of brand media planning.
 The advergames sector reached $207 million in 2007.

 The earliest custom video games featuring integrated brand messages were developed and distributed on floppy disk.
 These games were distributed for free, often bundled with other products from the company advertised for.
 The first floppy disk advergames were developed to serve dual purposes—as promotional incentives that drive response and as media that deliver awareness.
 American Home Foods Chef Boyardee issued one of the earliest floppy-disk advergames.
 Some brands, like Kool-Aid and Pepsi, created early advergames on gaming platforms.
 They created advergames for the Atari 2600 and gave out promotional copies.
 The first in-box CD-ROM cereal box advergames are General Mills's Chex Quest (promoting the Chex brand) and General Mills's All-Star baseball (starring Trix Rabbit and his friends playing baseball against Major League teams and stars).

 Commercial examples include advergames funded by Pepsi, 7 Up, NFL, Formula One, and Burger King.
 Political and military examples of below-the-line (BTL) advergames include recruitment tools like America's Army, intended to boost recruitment for the United States Army, and Special Force, intended to promote Muslim resistance to the state of Israel.
-Educational advergaming is closely related to the Serious games initiative and falls under either Edumarket gaming or edutainment.
+Educational advergames are related to serious games and can be considered edumarket gaming or edutainment.
 Examples include Food Force (made by the United Nations's World Food Program) and Urban Jungle, an educational traffic simulation.